ismaelmosquera/linearsys/readme.md

 > - Gaussian elimination.
 > - LU decomposition.
 >

+This code library also has functionallity to perform QR factorization for square matrices.

 where we use numerical analisys skills in the developed algorithms.
 The code can be compiled under any platform having a C compiler, since we use only standard headers
 which come with all C compilers, and the rest is pure C code.

+All the headers in the include folder are fully documented about what each funcion does.